MERV is a value used to quantify how effective your air filter is against common household pollutants.

 Clean the litter box

 Your cat’s litter box can be a goldmine for allergens, so it’s best to be extra careful when cleaning it out.
 If possible, keep your pet’s litter box in an area of the house that you don’t frequent, like the garage or basement.
+How to clean a litter box?
+Scrub it down with a natural detergent or some baking soda, then rinse it out with warm water.
+Just make sure to thoroughly clean out any remaining soap residue.

 STEP 4: Change your air filter

+Where there are cats, there should be regularly replaced air filters.
 This is the final and most simple step (also our favorite) to keep your home as dander-free as possible!
 Since dander is commonly airborne, it will often have a presence within your air ducts, resulting in your HVAC system redistributing the particles back into the air in your house.
 The only way to break this cycle is by using a high-quality air filter that will trap these small particles before they can even think about making you sneeze.

 Now, what are you doing?
 Groom that cat, vacuum that floor, and change that air filter.